-- Royal blue cardigan sweater with Saint Isabella School emblem, (exception 8th grade class sweatshirt). - White short or long sleeved polo style shirt (K-8 any undershirts must be white). - Plaid jumper (K-4) or plaid skirt (no shorter than 4" from mid-knee) (5-8). - Navy, black, or white shorts worn under jumper or skirt. - Laced, strapped, white, or black athletic rubber- soled sports shoes only.
-No slip-on shoes or Converse tennis shoes.
-Shoes must be primarily black or white with minimal contrast or detail.
-Nike swoosh or Adidas stripes are OK, no checkerboard patterns. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - All white, navy or black tights or leggings under skirt or jumper in cold weather.
+- Royal blue cardigan sweater with Saint Isabella School emblem, (exception 8th grade class sweatshirt). - White short or long sleeved polo style shirt (K-8 all undershirts must be white). - Plaid jumper (K-4) or plaid skirt (no shorter than 4" from mid-knee) (5-8). - White, navy or black shorts worn under the jumper or skirt. - Laced, strapped, white, or black athletic rubber soled sports shoes only.
+No slip-on shoes or Converse tennis shoes of any kind.
+Shoes must be black or white with minimal contrast or detail (black or white contrasting colors only) Nike swoosh or Adidas stripes are OK, no checkerboard or other distracting patterns or writings. - Shoes need to be replaced when worn, dirty, and/or have holes. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - No leggings or tights allowed with full dress uniform